gdbooks/3DCollisions/Chapter6/culling.md

     }

-    // We are either good to render, or out of bounds! wasRendered = true;

     // Is the bounds of this obejct within the view?
     Sphere bounds = new Sphere();
     bounds.Position = new Point(